mcurses/llm-assisted-coding/README.md

  `/ask`
 1. Describe the needed change / bug.
 2. Request files list
-	>- "For the following task, only give me a list of files that you need to see / edit"
+	>- "For now, only give me a list of files that you need to see / edit, nothing else"

 ## Kick-off generation
 > - "Go ahead, implement"